Getting started with Bolt for Python

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the Events API to subscribe to event types.

-Earlier in this tutorial we enabled Socket Mode.
-Socket Mode lets apps use the Events API and interactive components without exposing a public HTTP endpoint.
+For those just starting, we recommend using Socket Mode.
+Socket Mode allows your app to use the Events API and interactive features without exposing a public HTTP Request URL.
 This can be helpful during development, or if you're receiving requests from behind a firewall.
-HTTP is more useful for apps being deployed to hosting environments, or apps intended for distribution via the Slack App Directory.
-To follow this getting started guide with HTTP instead, head over here.

 When an event occurs, Slack will send your app some information about the event, like the user that triggered it and the channel it occurred in.
 Your app will process the details and can respond accordingly.